Hand in Hand is engaged in a continuous process of evaluation and improvement.

 - Laura Ossa, Preschool Parent Co-Operative Director

-Hand in Hand uses the IDEAS Impact Framework set by the Center on the Developing Child at Harvard University to conduct all of our studies.
-This framework is a community-engaged and rapid-cycle iterative research model designed to help programs achieve greater impact for families, children and communities.
+Hand in Hand uses the IDEAS Impact Framework developed by the Center on the Developing Child at Harvard University to conduct our research studies.
+This framework is a community-engaged, rapid-cycle, iterative research model designed to help programs achieve greater impact for families, children and communities.

 Where are we now?

 We are currently in the second phase of our research program: the early pilot study.
 The purpose of this study is to document and evaluate changes in behavior, knowledge, attitude, and skill for educators in the classroom as a result of completing our training program.